Meet Sara Deen

 2014

-In 2014, Sara and her family settled in the South Bay-Los Angeles.
-Between private practice in Torrance and teaching at UCLA’s Advanced Dentistry program, Sara remained committed to providing excellent dental care despite the insurance and financial challenges faced by her patients.
+In 2014, Sara and her family settled in the South Bay.
+Between private practice in Torrance and teaching at UCLA’s Advanced Dentistry program, Sara remained committed to providing excellent dental care, despite the insurance and financial challenges faced by her patients.

 2019